 Do You Ever Charge a Fee for Consultations?

 You may be missing out on important benefits under EEOICPA and/or RECA.
 One free call to our office and one free initial meeting with a member of our team can reap immensely positive changes in your financial and medical future.
-You have nothing to lose by speaking with United Energy Workers Healthcare team of dedicated and experienced professionals, so call us today at (800) 314-2383 and schedule your free initial consultation as soon as possible.
+You have nothing to lose by speaking with United Energy Workers Healthcare and Four Corners Health Care team of dedicated and experienced professionals, so call us today at (800) 314-2383 and schedule your free initial consultation as soon as possible.

 Who We Serve